danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-This lets you use the same ``SystemNotificationContext`` in your entire application.
-You can then pass down the context into the view hierarchy and use it to present a notification from anywhere in your app.
+In the code above, we both apply a system notification, but also passes in the context as an environment object.
+This lets other views in the view hierarchy use it to present a notifications from the same root view.

-You can for instance apply a context-based `.systemNotification` modifier to a root `TabView` or `NavigationView`, which ensures that the notification is presented regardless or where in the app the presentation is triggered.

 ## Sheets and full screen covers

 Since sheets and full screen cover will cover the presenting view, you must apply a new view modifier to their root views.

-You can still use the same context everywhere, but will for sheets notice that the underlying screen will also present the notification.
+You can still use the same context in your modals, but that will make the screen below a sheet present the same notification.

 Make sure to consider that various platforms behave different when picking a proper notification mechanism.
 For instance, since iPad sheets are presented as center square modals, a system notification may not be the best solution there.